Systems family

 Dreams often feel crowded, clever, rapid, and full of reversals, argument, or one more angle you almost caught.

-A strong first Focus Area: Keep the ritual flexible
+A good place to start: Keep the ritual flexible

 Use rituals that bend with reality instead of breaking when the day changes.